miksrv/miksrv/README.md

 ---

-## 🔭 Astronomy Engineering System - Monday, May 18, 2026
+## 🔭 Astronomy Engineering System - Tuesday, May 19, 2026

 Most people have hobbies.
 I built a distributed engineering system.